elenabeckers/rs-react-app/README.md

 #### 🧪 Actions Performed

-- Clicked on the region Select dropdown
+- Clicked on the Region Select
 - Selected a specific region (e.g., "Americas") to filter the country list

 #### ✅ Summary of Observations